All Episodes

 The media knew it was all made up.

-Which is not the Daily Caller, Daily Beast would be on the left side of the aisle.
+Daily Beast would be on the left side of the aisle.

-Hillary Clinton's camp set up veterans against Trump protest.
+Hillary Clinton's camp set up Veterans Against Trump protest.

 But this was no spontaneous protest.

-It seemed like an outpouring of veterans' anger against Donald Trump over a dozen former service members protesting outside Trump Tower.
+It seemed like an outpouring of veterans' anger against Donald Trump, over a dozen former service members protesting outside Trump Tower.

 But the reality was more complicated.